qpgmr-de/qpgmr-de.github.io/_posts/2099-07-31-exit-procedures.md

 ## Running "automatic" exit-procedures

-Sometimes you want to run a procedure to clean up behind yourself.
+Sometimes you want to run some code to clean up behind yourself - if an exception occured or after a successful end.
-Whether its a program or procedure - or maybe a service program.
+Whether its a program or procedure - or even a service program, which gets *unloaded* when its activation group ends.

 I want to discuss the available options with you - every option has it's advantage and it's own use case.
 So let's dive in.

 ### Running an exit routine after your procedure

-If you only want to have a procedure, after which you want to clean up, there is the RPG keyword/statement [`ON-EXIT`](https://www.ibm.com/docs/en/i/7.6.0?topic=codes-exit-exit).
+If you only want to have some code to run in any case after your procedure ends there is the RPG keyword/statement [`ON-EXIT`](https://www.ibm.com/docs/en/i/7.6.0?topic=codes-exit-exit).

 In [2016 ILE-RPG was extended](http://ibm.biz/RPG_ON_EXIT_Section) with the [`ON-EXIT`](https://www.ibm.com/docs/en/i/7.6.0?topic=codes-exit-exit)